DNWMNCR/JavaForSmallTeams/tests/200_think_units_not_methods.md

 };
 ```

 Oh.
-That looks kind of familiar.
+That looks familiar.

 The problem we are hitting is that we have defined too small a *unit*.
-We are trying to describe the behaviour of something that is only useful when it collaborates with other *units* of the same size.
+We are trying to describe the behavior of something that is only useful when it collaborates with other *units* of the same size.

-If we start thinking of `java.util.Stack` as our *unit* then tests become much easier to write.
+If we start thinking of `java.util.Stack` as our *unit* then tests become much easier to write:

 ```java
 @Test